 - Do you want to stay close to home or get away?
-Some people find that taking an extended break from their hometown provides them the best mental space to work through their substance abuse problems, while others prefer to stay close to the comforts of home and take advantage of the support of family/friends.
+Some people find that taking an extended break from their hometowns provides them with the mental space needed to work through their substance abuse problems, while others prefer to stay close to the comforts of home and take advantage of the support of family/friends.

-- Does it offer medically-assisted detox?
-Having professional medical or psychological monitoring can make a big difference in a person’s stimulant detox, especially when it comes to poly-substance use or a dual diagnosis (co-occurrence of a mental health disorder with a substance use disorder).
+- Does it offer medically assisted detox from stimulants?
+Having professional medical or psychological monitoring can make a big difference during a person’s stimulant detox, especially when it comes to polysubstance use or a dual diagnosis (the co-occurrence of a mental health disorder with a substance use disorder).

 - Does the program specialize in stimulant abuse treatment?
-Finding a program that has experience helping people addicted to stimulants means that they have dealt with the issues surrounding stimulant detox and withdrawal before and are better equipped to help patients.
+Programs that have experience of helping people addicted to stimulants have dealt with the issues surrounding stimulant detox and withdrawal before and are better equipped to help patients.